digitaltwinconsortium/ManufacturingOntologies/README.md

 ## Rendering the Built-In Unified NameSpace (UNS) and ISA-95 Model Graph in Kusto Explorer

-This reference solution implements a Unified NameSapce (UNS), based on the OPC UA metadata set to the time-series database in the cloud (Azure Data Explorer).
+This reference solution implements a Unified NameSapce (UNS), based on the OPC UA metadata sent to the time-series database in the cloud (Azure Data Explorer).
 This OPC UA metadata also includes the ISA-95 asset hierarchy.
 The resulting graph can be easily visualized in the Kusto Explorer tool available for download [here](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-explorer).

-Create a new connection to your Azure Data Explorer instance deployed in this reference solution and then run the following query:
+Add a new connection to your Azure Data Explorer instance deployed in this reference solution and then run the following query in Kusto Explorer:

     let edges = opcua_metadata_lkv
     | project source = NodeId, target = Workcell